-Like many footballers that have gone before him, former Chelsea legend Frank Lampard has caught the attention of the media for showing signs of hair loss.
+Like many footballers that have gone before him, former Chelsea legend Frank Lampard has caught the attention of the media for showing signs of hair loss

 , this condition affects millions of men around the world, with many of them first experiencing hair fall in or before their 30s.
 Lampard retired from football in the spring of 2017 at the age of 38.

 Thinning crown and on top

 after they were handed snaps of the former player leaving the gym.
 The photos seemed to suggest that the footballing legend’s hair thinning is centred entirely around the top of his head and crown area.
 Often in cases of male pattern hair loss, this is accompanied by a receding hairline, but Lampard seems fairly unaffected by this.
-His hairline is certainly more rounded and less full than in his earlier playing days though there are no signs of a widow's peak developing yet.
+His hairline is certainly more rounded and less full than in his earlier playing days though there are no signs of a widow's peak

 is something that many men seek out, both to regrow their hair and as a proactive step to prevent baldness.
 Two clinically-proven medications that have been licensed by the MHRA and FDA for use on Male Pattern Baldness can make for a pretty formidable hair loss solution.
 These are finasteride 1mg and high strength minoxidil

 Footballers and hair loss

 is a long one, and has prompted some people to wonder if there is a mystery factor at play.
 One way of looking at it is that men are more commonly affected by hair loss; men are the people most often seen playing professional football; and male footballers are often in their 20s and 30s, when hair thinning often becomes visible for the first time.

-But a hair transplant specialist in London, Dr Edward Ball, has suggested that years of heading the ball may cause inflammation in the scalp and that it is this that is causing so many footballers to lose their hair.
+specialist in London, Dr Edward Ball, has suggested that years of heading the ball may cause inflammation in the scalp and that it is this that is causing so many footballers to lose their hair.
 Dr Ball said that when a footballer heads the ball

 and frontal hairloss may be more likely as a result of endless ball-heading, but whether the overall impact of frequent headers could affect those with a genetic predisposition towards Male Pattern Baldness remains to be seen.

-Across his club career as an attacking midfielder he racked up 149 aerial battles, 65 headed clearances and scored 13 goals with his head, as well as countless hours of training and heading practice – but the Lampard Jnr hairline appears to be relatively intact.
+Across his club career as an attacking midfielder he racked up 149 aerial battles, 65 headed clearances and scored 13 goals with his head, as well as countless hours of training and heading practice but the Lampard Jnr hairline appears to be relatively intact.
 His hairline is certainly more rounded and less full than in his earlier playing days though there are no signs of a widow's peak

 Frank Junior has a very similar pattern of hair loss to his father, West Ham United legend Frank Lampard Senior, who he has a strong physical resemblance to also.
-This makes it highly likely Frank Jnr has inherited the 'balding gene' which recent research claims is most likely to be passed on through fathers' DNA.
+This makes it highly likely Frank Jnr has inherited the 'balding gene' which recent research claims is most likely to be passed on through fathers' DNA